jaads/jaads/README.md

 - 👋 Hi, I’m @jaads
-- 👀 I’m interested in software development
+- 👀 I’m a enthusiatic software developer
-- 🌱 I’m currently working with various node.js frameworks and serverless applications on AWS
+- 🌱 I’m currently working with javascript and node.js, and deploying serverless applications on AWS or using Docker on a dedicated server.

 <!---
 jaads/jaads is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.